 Sometimes, a life-changing adventure doesn’t begin with careful planning, but with the simple flip of a coin — literally.
 At least, that’s how it went for intrepid traveler Barry Hoffner.
-And while Hoffner has immersed himself in many far flung places, the one that truly stole his heart was Timbuktu, located in the in the West African country of Mali.
+And while Hoffner has immersed himself in many far-flung places, the one that truly stole his heart was Timbuktu, located in the West African country of Mali.

 It’s here that Hoffner got the inspiration for his nonprofit, Caravan to Class, which works to bring education and literacy to the villages around Timbuktu and the Southern Sahara by engaging diverse communities of supporters.

 I caught up with Hoffner to learn more about his inspiring travel story.